Hidden Signs of Tooth Decay

 Sensitivity to Certain Types of Foods or Beverages

 A red flag for tooth decay is sensitivity to sweets.
-Even if you’re not eating candies, you may feel pain when you indulge on a soda or coffee with your favorite creamer.
+Even if you’re not eating candies, you may feel pain when you indulge in a soda or coffee with your favourite creamer.
 The pain usually feels sharp and happens every time you eat or drink something that’s sweet.